-The purpose of Bylaw 2R2017 is to carry out owner-initiated local improvement projects in 2017.
-These projects include replacement of residential sidewalk, laneway paving in residential areas and residential driveway crossings by lowering the height of the curb.
+The purpose of Bylaw 1R2017 is to carry out owner-initiated local improvement projects in 2017.
+These projects include replacement of standard street lighting to decorative lighting in Willow Park, laneway paving in residential areas, and residential driveway crossings by lowering the height of the curb.
 Adoption of this bylaw is required to facilitate completion of these projects.

-All of the projects associated with this bylaw were initiated or requested by adjacent property owners.
-This update affects locations in Ward 1, 2, 5, 7, 8, 9, 11, 12 and 14.
+All of the projects included in these bylaws were initiated or requested by adjacent property owners.
+This update affects Ward 3, 4, 5, 7, 8, 9, 10, 11, 12, 13 and 14.